First Quarter 2013 Highlights:

 First quarter AOCF increased 19.3% to $159 million reflecting the increase in revenues partially offset by an increase in operating expenses.
 The increase in operating expenses was primarily attributable to higher programming expenses partially offset by a decrease in marketing expenses compared to the prior year period.The operating income increase reflected the growth in AOCF and a reduction in amortization expense.

 International and Other

-International and Other revenues for the first quarter of 2012 increased 3.8% to $26 million, AOCF declined $1 million to a deficit of $8 million, and operating loss increased $1 million to $13 million, all compared to the prior year period.
+International and Other revenues for the first quarter of 2013 were essentially flat at $26 million, AOCF declined $2 million to a deficit of $10 million, and operating loss increased $2 million to $15 million, all compared to the prior year period.

-First quarter AOCF reflected the increase in revenues and a reduction in litigation expenses related to VOOM HD offset by an increase in operating expenses related to the Company’s international operations.
+First quarter AOCF principally reflected an increase in professional fees related to the allocation of the VOOM HD settlement proceeds.
 Operating loss results reflected the AOCF performance.